 While it isn’t likely that these sleek creatures indulge themselves in their fat-laden favorites on a regular basis, the video’s message is clear: Dancers love to eat.
 And these days, it seems, they are more encouraged to do so-within reason.

 In professional dance companies and ballet schools, the emphasis is on being healthy, fit, and strong, rather than waiflike.
 Yes, dancers have to be slim, and the women light enough to lift.
 But protruding bones and concave physiques are out.
 Cross-training is in.
-Dancers swim laps, run on treadmills, and do Pilates.
+Dancers swim laps, run on treadmills, drink protein shakes like the Proplant Complete Shake, and do Pilates to maintain a healthy body.
 Ballet companies have physical therapists on staff for on-the-spot treatment of the aches and pains that, left untreated, can lead to injury.

 Consider the case of Misty Copeland, the American Ballet Theatre dancer who was the first woman of color to be named a principal dancer.
 In the reams of publicity surrounding her rise to the top, race was not the only focus.
 Copeland’s naturally sinewy body, originally considered a detriment to her career, has turned into an asset.
 Her striking musculature is the focus of an ad campaign for Under Armor underwear.
 And she stars in a television commercial for the health benefits of Oikos yogurt.